Maximilianeum (Bavarian Parliament)

 360 degree video Maximilianeum (Youtube)

-Instructions: Start and rotate with the mouse
+Instructions: Start the video and rotate the perspective with your mouse

 Kommentar hinterlassen